Nenad Krstić: National team career

 Krstić played with the Serbia and Montenegro national team at the 2004 Summer Olympics and EuroBasket 2005.

 As captain of Serbian national team he played at the EuroBasket 2009, where he won the silver medal and 2010 FIBA World Championship, where he won the fourth place.
 In the following year, he played at the 2010 FIBA World Championship where Serbia was defeated 99–88 by Lithuania in the game for the bronze medal.
 He represented the national team at the EuroBasket 2011 in Lithuania where Serbia finished eighth and at the EuroBasket 2013 in Slovenia where Serbia finished seventh and qualified for 2014 FIBA Basketball World Cup.
 At the World Cup in Spain, Serbian national team took the silver medal.
 Shortly after the final game of the tournament, he retired from the national team, after ten years of playing and six years of captaining.

 Post-playing career

-On August 22, 2019, Krstić was named a director of the youth national basketball teams at the Basketball Federation of Serbia.
+On August 22, 2019, Krstić was named a director of the youth national basketball teams at the Basketball Federation of Serbia (KSS).
 On December 14, 2020, Krstić was elected vice-president of the Basketball Federation of Serbia.

-After stepping down from his position at Basketball Federation of Serbia, Krstić became a president of his hometown team KK Sloga Kraljevo.
+After stepping down from his position at Basketball Federation of Serbia, Krstić was named the president of his hometown team KK Sloga Kraljevo.